superdesk/superdesk-client-core/e2e/README.md

 ### Known issues

+#### Viewport

-* Playwright VSCode extension seems not to respect viewport size that is set in `e2e/client/playwright.config.ts`.
+Playwright VSCode extension seems not to respect viewport size that is set in `e2e/client/playwright.config.ts`.
 An easy workaround is adjusting browser size manually in development.
 It will work in CI.

+#### Current desk

+There is an issue with Superdesk that does not reproduce locally where upon openiing monitoring view, a workspace is selected instead of a default "Sports" desk.
+If that happens, use the following helper in your test to ensure a correct desk is selected.

+`await monitoring.selectDeskOrWorkspace('Sports');`